Vresse-sur-Semois The Little Switzerland of Namur

 Reconstructions

-The Tobacco Road
+The Tobacco Route

 ⛰️ The Slate Industry: The Bowels of the Earth

-Slate quarrying supported many families until the mine closed in 1948.
+The exploitation of roofing slate supported many families until the mine closed in 1948.
 The site was rehabilitated and reopened to the public in 2012 by Vincent Theret, a local enthusiast.

-The Ardois'Alle Visit
+The Visit of Ardois'Alle

 🔦 Underground Exploration

-• Course in the mine galleries
+• Route through the mine galleries

 • Constant temperature of 10°C